The Promotion of Security Threats through the Metaverse

 4. Examples of technological countermeasures

-The spread of risks and threats against the security and stability of services and assets in the metaverse, including user integrity, requires not only vigilance but also the renewal and updating of protection and monitoring systems.
-On the contrary, the actors should introduce smart and advanced devices to secure the metaverse and blockchain interactions.
+The spread of risks and threats against the security and stability of services and assets in the Metaverse, including user integrity, requires not only vigilance but also the renewal and updating of protection and monitoring systems.
+Actors of different natures should introduce smart and advanced devices and frameworks to secure interactions in the Metaverse and keep blockchain transactions away from criminal plots.

 AI prediction models and the use of blockchains for data integrity:

-Virtual casino platforms have succeeded in developing predictive models supported by AI, aimed at identifying suspects hiding fraudulent behavior among system users.
-Their algorithms have repeatedly managed to identify individuals suspected of money laundering and fraudulent transactions by analyzing transaction histories and user behaviors.
-(Rahaman et al., 2024).
-The support of AI to improve detection and prevention systems for cybercrime also seems to be an opportunity for cybersecurity experts to address emerging threats in the metaverse and also an occasion for stakeholders in this field to reduce risks and threats (Dash et al., 2022).
+Virtual casino platforms have succeeded in developing AI-supported predictive models aimed at identifying suspects hiding fraudulent behaviours among system users.
+Their algorithms have repeatedly succeeded in identifying individuals suspected of money laundering and fraudulent transactions by analyzing transaction histories and user behaviours (Rahaman et al., 2024).
+The support of AI to improve detection and prevention systems for cybercrime also seems to be an opportunity for cybersecurity experts to tackle emerging threats in the metaverse and also an opportunity for stakeholders in this field to reduce risks and threats (Dash et al., 2022).

-Blockchain technologies at the moment also provide unprecedented potentials to strengthen the position of cybersecurity in this fragile and vulnerable space.
-The Sandbox platform uses specific processes to strengthen its cybersecurity strategy in the metaverse; these processes have been effectively used to verify the accuracy of virtual asset ownership and the regularity of personal identity information (World Economic Forum, 2024).
-In this sense, Alauthma et al., (2024) have proposed the idea of using these processes that leverage the potentials of blockchains in decentralization and transparency to secure transactions and make them localized and monitored in order to reduce the rate of fraud, manipulation of personal data, and crime generally emerging in virtual spaces.
+Blockchain technologies also offer unprecedented potential to strengthen the position of cybersecurity in this fragile and vulnerable space.
+The Sandbox platform uses specific processes to strengthen its cybersecurity strategy in the Metaverse; these processes have been effectively used to verify the accuracy of virtual asset ownership and the regularity of personal identity information (World Economic Forum, 2024).
+In this sense, Alauthma (2024) proposed the idea of using these processes that leverage the potential of blockchains in terms of decentralization and transparency to secure transactions and make them localized and monitored in order to reduce the rate of fraud, manipulation of personal data, and crime generally emerging in virtual spaces.

 REFERENCES